RoyAtaya/macOS-Recipe-App/README.md

 # macOS-Recipe-App

 ## Description
-Welcome to the Recipe App!
+Welcome to the Recipe Organizer App!
 This macOS app allows users to locally store a digital collection of their recipes, as well as randomly select recipes from their collection when they need some help deciding what to cook.

 Full list of app functionality:
 - Manual recipe input